Insulin and Other Diabetes Medications: The Benefits of Early Treatment

 Additional Medications Might Be Needed

 After years with type 2 diabetes, the ability to make sufficient insulin to control blood sugar is likely to decrease.
-To keep blood sugar in control often requires the addition of another blood glucose-lowering medication.
+Keeping blood sugar in control often requires an increased dose of one or more medications and the possible addition of other blood glucose-lowering medications over time.
+With more categories of these medications now available, this is possible.
+It wasn’t years ago.
 The best mix of blood glucose-lowering medications for you depends on several factors:

 For starters: Your blood sugar numbers and A1C results can determine how much an additional medicine is likely to lower blood glucose.